truenas/middleware/docs/userguide/index.rst

 |10000201000003950000021FFB8F2015_png|

-Click “Next” and create a virtual disk file of **2 GB** to hold the FreeNAS® operating system, as shown in Figure 2.2o.
+Click "Next" and create a virtual disk file of **2 GB** to hold the FreeNAS® operating system, as shown in Figure 2.2o.

-Click “Next” then “Finish”.
+Click "Next" then "Finish".
 Your virtual machine will be listed in the left frame.
-Right-click the virtual machine and select “Edit Settings” to access the screen shown in Figure 2.2p.
+Right-click the virtual machine and select "Edit Settings" to access the screen shown in Figure 2.2p.

-Increase the “Memory Configuration” to **at least 2048 MB**.
+Increase the "Memory Configuration" to **at least 2048 MB**.

-Under “CPUs”, make sure that only 1 virtual processor is listed, otherwise you will be unable to start any FreeNAS® services.
+Under "CPUs", make sure that only 1 virtual processor is listed, otherwise you will be unable to start any FreeNAS® services.

 To create a storage disk, click Hard disk 1 → Add.
-In the “Device Type” menu, highlight “Hard Disk” and click” Next”.
-Select “Create a new virtual disk” and click “Next”.
+In the "Device Type" menu, highlight "Hard Disk" and click "Next".
+Select "Create a new virtual disk" and click "Next".
 In the screen shown in Figure 2.2q, select the size of the disk.
-If you would like the size to be dynamically allocated as needed, check the box “Allocate and commit space on demand (Thin Provisioning)”.
-Click “Next”, then “Next”, then “Finish” to create the disk.
+If you would like the size to be dynamically allocated as needed, check the box
+"Allocate and commit space on demand (Thin Provisioning)".
+Click "Next", then "Next", then "Finish" to create the disk.
 Repeat to create the amount of storage disks needed to meet your requirements.

 **Figure 2.2o: Create a Disk for the Operating System**